Dissimilar Metal Welding with Fiber Lasers

 How can joining dissimilar metals with dissimilar strength levels be welded?

 Above we looked at how to weld dissimilar metals together, particularly if they have differing levels of thermal expansion which could cause internal residual stress.
 However, it is possible that residual stress could also be caused by dissimilar strength levels, and so below we look at how you can successfully weld metals with dissimilar strength levels.

-Although the two metals by nature are dissimilar, you must do your best to appropriately match them together.
+Although the two metals by nature are dissimilar, you must do your best when joining dissimilar metals together.
 This is done by making sure the tensile strength of the filler metal and the metal with the lower level of strength are as similar as possible.
 You won’t be able to find an exact match, but by keeping the distance between those two figures as small as possible, you’ll be reducing the chances of the weld cracking.

 As an example, if you are attempting to weld A514 low-alloy steel, with a minimum tensile strength of 110-KSI, with A36 steel that has a minimum tensile strength of 58-KSI, then you want to choose a filler metal that has similar KSI levels to the A36 steel, such as a metal with a 70-KSI.

 On occasion, the filler metal can have a lower tensile strength than both the higher and lower strength of metals.
 For example, two metals with strengths of 100-KSI and 130-KSI could theoretically be welded with a 70-KSI filler metal.
 However, each metal is different, and you’ll need to check the welding specifications first.
 You should avoid ever overmatching the filler metal as this can result in a high level of stress, thereby reducing the usage life of your new weld.